This article was last updated on Aug. 19, 2021.

 Wearing a mask or face covering in public has become the new normal.
-No matter where you go, the majority of people you see are probably wearing some sort of face covering.
+Due to the highly-contagious Delta variant External Site, many people you see are once again wearing some sort of face covering to protect themselves and others against COVID-19.
 And, even if your local authorities don’t require wearing a mask in public, many stores, schools, hospitals, restaurants, and other businesses do.

 There are a lot of things to consider when choosing the right mask for you and your family.
 And once you have one, how can you wear it and take care of it appropriately?
 We’ve got you covered with tips to make your mask work for you.

 As the COVID-19 pandemic continues to impact our day-to-day lives, many people are eager for life to return to “normal.”
 To do this, we must slow the spread of the virus.
 According to Centers for Disease Control and Prevention (CDC), masks are one of the best ways to reduce the spread of COVID-19 External Site when they are widely used in public settings.
 Simply put, masks help keep your germs to yourself.